tambapps/marcel/documentation/src/tools/marcel-for-android/index.md

 - Schedule Shell Works, a concept allowing you to run Marcel scripts in the background, with the possibility to schedules the works and make them periodic.

+You can consult the privacy policy of this app [here](./privacy-policy.md).

 ## Initialization scripts

 You can also use [Marshell's initialization scripts](../marshell/init-script.md) to enhance your experience.